This blog post was updated on 20 October 2021.

 Chinese is an official language in China, Taiwan, Hong Kong and Macau.
 Aside from that, there are also large Chinese-speaking communities in Singapore and Malaysia.

-As the name suggests, simplified Chinese uses characters that are simpler to write.
+As the name suggests, Simplified Chinese uses characters that are simpler to write.
 The language was widely pushed by the Chinese government in the 1960s with the aim of decreasing rates of illiteracy in the country.
 Singapore and Malaysia went on to adopt the language because they did frequent business with China.

-Hong Kong and Macau were under British and Portuguese colonisation respectively at the time China changed to simplified characters, and therefore did not change their writing system.
+Hong Kong and Macau were under British and Portuguese colonisation respectively at the time China changed to Simplified characters, and therefore did not change their writing system.
 Taiwan has a politically sensitive relationship with China and has resisted the simplification of the language.

 It is important that you use the correct version of written Chinese when you are targeting the Chinese-speaking world, otherwise you risk alienating your audience and possibly even causing offence.

-Latest posts by Jerry Jun-Cheng Chen (see all)
+Latest posts by Kylie Wang (see all)